sxmz/acchain_docs/acchain_http_interface_en.md

 ```

 #### 2.3.2 Get the Latest Block
+---
-Interface Address: /api/blocks
+- Interface Address: /api/blocks
-Request Method: get
+- Request Methods: get
-Supported Format: urlencoded
+- Supported Format: urlencoded
-Comment: if there is no parameter, the detail of all the blocks in the whole network will be returned
+- Comment: if there is no parameter, the detail of all the blocks in the whole network will be returned
-Request Parameter Description:
+- Request Parameter Description:

 |Name	|Type   |Required |Description              |
 |------ |-----  |---  |----              |